agatha-duzan/agatha-duzan.github.io/README.md

 ## Overall audience response: how are climate videos perceived ?
 A study by category (PAUL)

 <p style='text-align: justify;'>
-Faire l'anlyse par catégorie et dire que en fonction de la catégorie ce n'est pas pareil, parler de news and politics --> majorité des vidéos de climate sont de cette catégorie et les conséquences qui en découle!
+Faire l'analyse par catégorie et dire que en fonction de la catégorie ce n'est pas pareil, parler de news and politics --> majorité des vidéos de climate sont de cette catégorie et les conséquences qui en découle!

+Transition:
+So overall what makes a video popular or not?
 </p>

 ## Popular analysis (NASTASIA)

 <p style='text-align: justify;'>
-Première partie de l'analyse de Nastasia: focus maintenant sur le nombre de vues et non le nombre de vidéos!
+Première partie de l'analyse de Nastasia:
-Les chaines qui ne sont pas sur le climate change font moins de vues quand elle parlent de climate change que les chaines spécialisées.
-Si t'es spécilisé en climate chnage tu fais plus de vues.

---> Conclusion il s'agit d'un secteur de niche pour un pubic ciblé qui est friand des videos sur le clilate chnage.
+Are popular videos on climate change from popular channels or are they relevant to a specific event that made them famous.
+This is what we are going to see in this part.
+Are there some channels that are specilaized on climate change and if yes what are the consequences?

+Are specilaized climate change channel more popular than regular channels, will their climatechnage videos have more success?

 </p>

 <img width="720" src="img/test.jpg">

 <p style='text-align: justify;'>
-So we have seen that depending on your channel type, if your are an active youtuber about climate change your videos will have more or less views.
-But are they other parameters making a climatre change vidoe more attracting than other or other?
+So, we have observed that depending on your channel type, if you are an active YouTuber discussing climate change, your videos will receive more or fewer views.
+Climate chnage is therefore a niche sector on Youtube, for a targeted audience that is fond of videos about climate change."But are there other parameters that make a climate change video more attractive than others, or vice versa?
 </p>

 ## Sentiment analysis (SEB)